-With the number of computer networks doubling every five years, the job demand for Information Technology employees continues to soar for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every five years, the job demand for Information Technology workers continues to heat up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-If you have prior management experience, one of the best job opportunities is in project management.
+If you have prior management experience, one of the most high demand job opportunities is in project management.
 In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-I have over 20+ experience in higher education.
-I, too, was laid off from my job several years ago and had difficulty getting employed again because of my age.
-Finally, I was able to get back into the workforce, but this time on the business side.
-Then I learned about the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Most people do not like working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are constantly changing.
+I have over 20 years’ experience in higher education.
+I, too, was laid off from my job several years ago and struggled to get employed again because of ageism.
+Finally, I got back to work, but this time on the business side.
+Then I learned about the WIOA grant and realized what a godsend this could be for people who lost their jobs or people with a low income.
+Most people do not relish working with it becase of all the bureaucracy.
+The processes vary from one county to the next and are often changing.
 However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get hired.
-I now specialize in assisting veterans, out of work (and low income) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get started.
+I now specialize in assisting veterans, unemployed (and low income) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you qualify for!